Permissions and access control¶

 Note that if this role were given to anonymous users, in order to edit data, the visitor must either be logged in or using a checksum token (see "Everyday tasks" in the section on email).

 If custom data fields have been used on an online form or within profiles, the user will not be able to interact with it unless they have been given permission to view and/or edit custom data.
 There are two ways of assigning this ability:

-- Alternatively, CiviCRM ACLs can be created to give roles access to only specificsets of custom data fields.
+- Alternatively, CiviCRM ACLs can be created to give roles access to only specific sets of custom data fields.
 Use this option when you want to give groups of users access to different sets of data, e.g. a team in Amsterdam may only have access to custom volunteer fields, while the head office in Scotland has access access to both custom volunteer fields and custom donor fields.
-Note that these ACLs will not function if the "access all custom data" permission is used in the CMS; that permission in Drupal or Joomla! will override these settings in CiviCRM.
+Note that these ACLs will not function if the access all custom data permission is assigned.

 Accessing uploaded files¶

 Enable the access uploaded files permission for any role that needs to view images, photos and files attached to CiviCRM records and pages.
 Be sure to assign this permission to the "anonymous" role if you want visitors to see photos attached to contact records, personal campaign pages, documents intended for public consumption, etc.